KPI vs Metric: How To Report Your Clients’ Goal Progress

 One important factor to consider when choosing KPIs is what stage of development your client’s business is in.
 If they’re relatively new to market, for example, they should focus on growth metrics such as revenue or user adoption rates.
 On the other hand, established businesses may want to track profitability or market share.

 Another key consideration is the type of business your client has.
-If they’re in the service industry, they probably want to focus on customer satisfaction or net promoter score.
+If they’re in the service industry, they probably want to focus on customer satisfaction or Net Promoter Score.
 Or, if they have a manufacturing business, they’ll want to track inventory turnover or return on assets.

 Consider what services your client needs from your agency.
-For example, if their focus is building up blog content on their website, some great Google Analytics KPIs to focus on would be blog post views, website sessions, referrals from Google search results, or maybe keywords they’re ranking for.
+For example, if their focus is building up blog content on their website, some great KPIs to focus on would be blog post views, website sessions, referrals from Google search results, or maybe keywords they’re ranking for.

 2. Ensure KPIs Are Measurable